This page will discuss containers and container images, as well as their use in operations and solution development.

 and are immutable.
 Tags can be moved to point to different images, but digests are fixed.

-Image tags consist of lowercase and uppercase letters, digits, underscores (_
+Image tags consist of lowercase and uppercase letters, digits, underscores (_),

 OCI Distribution Specification.

-If you don't specify a tag, Kubernetes assumes you mean the tag latest
+If you don't specify a tag, Kubernetes assumes you mean the tag latest.

-Image digests consists of a hash algorithm (such as sha256
+Image digests consists of a hash algorithm (such as sha256) and a hash value.
+For example:

 OCI Image Specification.